Applies to: Reolink battery-powered cameras

 The batteries of Reolink battery-powered cameras can be divided into two types: the non-rechargeable ones (such as the CR123A lithium batteries used in Reolink Argus and Keen) and the non-rechargeable ones (such as the 18650 lithium-ion batteries used in Reolink Go, Argus Pro and Argus 2).
 You may follow this guide to see their differences in detail.

-Primary batteries are used once, then discarded.
-They have the advantage of the convenience and cost less per battery, with the downside of costing more over the long term.
-Generally, primary batteries have a higher capacity and initial voltage than rechargeable batteries and a sloping discharge curve.
+Primary batteries are designed to be used once, then discarded.
+Despite of the sloping discharge curve, they're convenient and cost less per battery in a short term.
+Generally, primary batteries have a higher capacity and initial voltage than rechargeable batteries.

 A rechargeable battery, storage battery, secondary cell, or accumulator is a type of electrical battery which can be charged, discharged into a load, and recharged many times, as opposed to a disposable or primary battery, which is supplied fully charged and discarded after use.